discohook/discohook/packages/site/public/guide-files/getting-started/flows.md

 If you're creating a static variable, the literal values "true" and "false" (without quotes) will evaluate to [boolean values](https://en.wikipedia.org/wiki/Boolean_data_type).
 Everything else is a string.
 For message templating, this doesn't matter; all values are cast to string.

 If you're creating an adaptive variable, the "Attribute of previous return" you specify should match one of the attributes documented in a return type.
 For example, if the previous action was **Create thread**, you might want to set a variable with the name `threadId` with attribute `id`.
 This will let you mention the new thread in a message with the format `<#{threadId}>`, for something like a ticketing system.

+If you're creating a mirror variable, "Full prior variable name" should be the fully qualified reference for the variable you want to mirror.
+This includes the "scope" of the variable for [nested data](https://discohook.app/formatting), so if you want to mirror the server name, use `server.name` in this field.
+This type of variable is mostly only useful if you are creating an anonymous (no name) variable nested inside another action.
+Keep in mind that a mirror variable will not be updated if the original variable being mirrored has its value changed for any reason.

 **Delete message**
 Delete the message with the ID defined as the `messageId` variable.